openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 ### Upgrade / Downgrade Strategy

 The new `DefaultPlacement` API field will have a default value of `Workers`.
-The behavior of the Ingress Operator when the `DefaultPlacement` field has the value `Workers` should be identical to its current behavior (before this enhancement).
+The behavior of the Cluster Ingress Operator when the `DefaultPlacement` field has the value `Workers` should be identical to its current behavior (before this enhancement).
 This means that clusters that go through an upgrade from a version before this enhancement to a later version which includes this enhancement will maintain their current behavior, this enhancement should not change anything for them.

-If the value of `DefaultPlacement` is empty (TODO: Could this possibly happen if the the Ingress Operator reads a resource created according to the old Ingress CRD that didn't have this value?
-Not sure how defaults work in this scenario, in any case, it's not crucial) the Ingress Operator should make sure to treat it as if it were to have the value `Workers`.
+If the value of `DefaultPlacement` is empty (TODO: Could this possibly happen if the the Cluster Ingress Operator reads a resource created according to the old Ingress CRD that didn't have this value?
+Not sure how defaults work in this scenario, in any case, it's not crucial) the Cluster Ingress Operator should make sure to treat it as if it were to have the value `Workers`.

 ### Version Skew Strategy